JohnBakhmat/jb.dev/src/pages/blog/rust-pong.md

 <br/>

-This year I graduated university as a Bachelor of Software Engineering.
-My graduation project was a gamedev project written with Unity.
+This year I graduated university, and my graduation project was a game written with Unity.
 Even tho C# is a okay-ish language, it wasn't the best experience for me, so i decided to look for alternatives.
 What is better alternative to "Microsoft Java" than the language, that generates as much drama as there is water in the ocean?
-Im talking about you,
+Im talking about you, <b>Rust</b>.
-<b>Rust</b>.

 <br/>